bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

 use MongoDB::OID; ;
 use Data::Dumper ;
 #
-# This is a simple test script to demonstrate  MongDB accessed via a Perl driver.
+# This is a simple test script to demonstrate  MongoDB accessed via a Perl driver.
 The code is based on information
 # available at the below link, and the user is directed there for further explanation :

 # https://metacpan.org/pod/distribution/MongoDB/lib/MongoDB/Tutorial.pod